Skip to content Skip to sidebar Skip to footer

 Soak the Coat Thoroughly

 Use warm water, not hot, not cold.
-Gently soak your dog’s coat until the water reaches all the way down to the skin.
+Gently soak your dog’s coat until the water reaches the skin.
 This is important because mites live on or under the skin, not just on the surface of the fur.

 Take your time with this step.
 A fully saturated coat allows the shampoo to spread more evenly and work more effectively.